danish1804/Netflix_Clone/README.md

 - Search bar

 ***2) Featured movie, which includes:***
-- Poster of the featired movie
+- Poster of the featured movie
 - Name of the featured movie
 - Play button
 - More info button

 ***2) Movies Slides:***
 It's a slideshow showcasing a movie.
 It includes 4 section
-- Recommanded
+- Recommended
 - Action
 - Sci-fi
 - Comedy